 Those staff members indicated by are scheduled to retire at the end of March 2026.
+Those staff members indicated by are scheduled to retire at the end of March 2028.
 If you wish to apply for the research fields indicated by , please consult with the head of the department (see the website of the Department of Planetology) before submitting the application for admission.